 Whether you are a water sports champion, a tanning queen or an unashamed foodie – Fuerteventura has something for you.
 Jack Pitts heads for the windy isle

-Fuerteventura in the Canary Islands seems to be made mostly of beach, stretching out for miles like a golden motorway next to sapphire blue seas.
-Its volcanic interior is an other- worldly mix of endless dunes and contorted rock formations that look like they’ve been melted and poured from the sky.
+Fuerteventura in the Canary Islands seems to be made mostly of the beach, stretching out for miles like a golden motorway next to sapphire blue seas.
+Its volcanic interior is an otherworldly mix of endless dunes and contorted rock formations that look like they’ve been melted and poured from the sky.

 But best of all, the weather is always good.
 Not only does it enjoy 3000 hours of sunlight every year, but its location – only 100km from Africa and on the same latitude as Florida – ensures that the weather stays balmy all year round: right now it is sitting happily in the mid-20s.
 But before you pack your bikinis and hail a taxi to the airport, here are some top 10 highlights of Fuerteventura.

 Fuerteventura provides stunning beaches replete with golden sands, spectacular views and crystal waters.
-This is why people return time and time again, to lounge on beaches in glorious sunshine and forget their woes.
+This is why people return to time and time again, to lounge on beaches in glorious sunshine and forget their woes.
 Although its only 98km long the Spanish province has 150 beaches, so it’s sometimes hard to know where to start.
-Local busses will help you wander from beach to beach, but for those more remote locations it may be worth renting a car.
+Local buses will help you wander from beach to beach, but for those more remote locations, it may be worth renting a car.

 The beaches around the outpost town of El Cotillo on the west coast are beautiful and close to amenities: fill up a glass of wine and enjoy the sunset while looking out upon an endless expanse of blue.
 Playa de Sotavento and Cofete beach, both in the southern tail of the island, are wonderfully peaceful.
 For those who prefer a bit more hustle and bustle, try Flag Beach near Corralejo or Playa Blanca by Puerto Del Rosario.